Course Description & Logistics

 Notes for the exams: You are welcome to bring a 1-sided 1

-(letter sized) page of handwritten or typed notes to the midterm.
+(letter sized) page of handwritten notes to the midterm.
 For the quiz you

-are welcome to bring a double sided (letter sized) page of handwritten or typed notes.
+are welcome to bring a double sided (letter sized) page of handwritten notes.
 No calculators, laptops, cell phones, tablets or other resources will

 Assignments: See Assignments page